-The ATO published a practical compliance guide [PCG 2016/5] which sets out the safe harbour terms so Trustees can structure related party loans and LRBAs in a manner that is consistent with the arm’s-length rule.
+The ATO published a practical compliance guide [PCG 2016/5] which sets out the safe harbour terms so Trustees can structure related party loans and LRBAs in a manner that is consistent with the arm’s-length rules.

 Safe harbour provisions